psboonstra/simulations_seamlesssim/README.md

 ### Step 2:  `2process_results.R`

-Open R on your machine and run the script `2process_results.R`.
-This will create the figures that are presented in the manuscript.
+At this point, you should have a local folder called `out` that lives in your `.Rproj` directory.
+Now open the RStudio project on your machine and run this script, e.g. `source(2process_results.R)`.
+This will create the figures that are presented in the manuscript and save them as png files in this directory.